- Diversity, Equity, and Inclusion

-CSURP is a new program for undergraduates to get involved in research in computer science.
+CSURP now in its second year is for undergraduates to get involved in research in computer science.
 Have you wondered what computer science research is like, or have you pondered doing a Ph.D. in CS after you graduate?
 If so, then CSURP may be for you!

 CSURP works like an alternative to a summer internship.
-You apply for the program in the fall, giving some idea of what areas in CS you are interested in and prepared to work in.
+You apply for the program giving some idea of what areas in CS you are interested in and prepared to work in.
 You don’t need to know exactly what you want to do or which lab you want to work in—but you do need to have a letter of recommendation from the instructor of a CS course you have taken.
 The selection committee considers your background and interests and, if you are accepted, matches you with a research lab and project.

 The CSURP program runs for up to 10 weeks over the summer.
-It will happen either virtually or in person, depending on what seems safe at the time.
 Here’s what you can expect from the program: